UK Feminist Archives and Libraries

 Feminist Library, London

 Since 1975, when it first came into being to support the work of the Women’s Liberation Movement, The Feminist Library in London, has continued to collect, safeguard, disseminate and produce a range of feminist literature and reference material that supports today’s campaigners and those in search of material that might otherwise have been, lost, forgotten, side-lined or suppressed.
+Our Collection is a heritage asset, with around 7,000 books and 1,500 periodical titles – mostly from the period between the 1960s and the 1990s – that attracts thousands of visitors from London, across the UK, and around the world through its doors each year.

 Sojourner Truth Community Centre, 161 Sumner Rd, London SE15 6JL